MizaGBF/Sudoku-Solver/readme.md

 You can get a string representation of a grid, solved or not, using the `to_string` function.
 There is two optional keyword parameters available:
 - `repr`: A tuple of the characters to replace the numeric value with.
 The tuple must have a size of N².
-For example, for a standard grid, you might want to display the result with a one indexed numbers, so you'll use `('1', '2', '3', '4', '5', '6', '7', '8', '9')`.
+For example, for a standard grid, you might want to display the result with one indexed numbers, so you'll use `('1', '2', '3', '4', '5', '6', '7', '8', '9')`.
 - `rjust`: The width in number of characters for each cell.
 The default and minimum is 1.